xGhino/scoreboard-app/README.md

    - `https://yourusername.github.io/your-repo-name/admin.html`
    - `https://yourusername.github.io/your-repo-name/overlay.html`

+## 2. First run: pick a court

+1. Open `admin.html` (your GitHub Pages link) once, in any browser.
+2. Near the top of the page, click **Court 1** (through **Court 4**) to pick which scoreboard you're running.
+Each is a fully independent board.
+3. The **Overlay link** and **Admin link** fields update to include that court's id (`?board=court1`, etc).
+Copy both somewhere safe.
+4. To run a second/third/fourth court, just click that court's button (or open `admin.html?board=court2` directly) — its own links appear the same way.

-## 2. Wire it into OBS (same browser engine = sync works)
+## 3. Wire it into OBS

 **Overlay (Browser Source):**
 1. In OBS, add a new **Browser Source**.
-2. URL: your `overlay.html` GitHub Pages link.
+2. URL: the **Overlay link** from step 2 (not the bare `overlay.html` URL).
 3. Width/height: e.g. 1920×200 (it has a transparent background).
-4. Check **"Refresh browser when scene becomes active"** (optional, harmless).

-**Control panel (Custom Browser Dock — this is the key step):**
+**Control panel** — either works, pick what's convenient:
+- **From any regular browser, anywhere**: just open the **Admin link** from step 2.
+Since sync goes through jsonblob now, it doesn't need to share a browser engine with OBS.
-1. In OBS menu: **View → Docks → Custom Browser Docks…**
+- **Inside OBS as a dock** (optional, if you'd rather keep it all in one window): **View → Docks → Custom Browser Docks…**, paste the Admin link.
-2. Give it a name (e.g. "Scoreboard Control") and paste your `admin.html` GitHub Pages link.
-3. Click Apply/Close — a new dock appears inside OBS that you can drag anywhere in the OBS window, or pop out as its own window.

-Because both the overlay's Browser Source and the admin dock are rendered by OBS's own embedded browser (not your regular Chrome), they share the same `localStorage`/`BroadcastChannel` origin, so updates in the dock hit the overlay instantly.

-If you'd rather run the control panel outside OBS (e.g. on a second monitor in real Chrome) while the overlay is inside OBS, you'll need a real backend (Firebase Realtime DB, a small WebSocket relay, etc.) to bridge the two processes — the localStorage approach can't cross that boundary.
-Say the word if you want that version instead.
+Avoid having the Admin link open in two places at once controlling the same board — each save overwrites the board with its own full state, so the last one to save wins and can clobber the other's edits.

-## 3. Test it without OBS
+## 4. Test it without OBS

-Just open `admin.html` and `overlay.html` as two tabs in the same regular browser (e.g. two Chrome tabs pointed at your GitHub Pages URLs) — the sync works the same way there, so you can sanity-check everything before wiring it into OBS.
+Open the Admin link and Overlay link as two tabs in any regular browser — same sync path OBS uses, so you can sanity-check everything first.
+Remote updates land within ~1.5 seconds (polling), same-browser tabs update instantly.

 ## Notes / limits

-- Team logos are stored as base64 in `localStorage`, which has roughly a 5MB-per-origin budget shared across both team logos and the rest of the state — fine for typical small PNG/SVG logos, but avoid huge source images.
+- Team logos are stored as base64.
+They ride along in every save to jsonblob and in `localStorage` (~5MB/origin budget) — fine for typical small PNG/SVG logos, but avoid huge source images or you may hit size limits or slow saves.
-- State persists across reloads (the admin dock remembers your last match when OBS restarts).
+- The remote board is anonymous and unauthenticated — anyone with your exact `?blob=` link can read or write it.
+Fine for a casual local match;
+  don't rely on it for anything sensitive.
+- jsonblob removes boards untouched for 75 days.
+- If jsonblob is briefly unreachable, the status line under the links says so and local/same-browser sync keeps working; it retries on your next change.
-- Fixed a pre-existing bug in the serve-indicator logic (`setService`) where a function parameter was accidentally shadowing the shared `state` object, which would have silently broken saving the serve indicator.
+- Fixed pre-existing bugs where team name/players, overlay width, opacity, and logo size updated the admin's own preview but never actually saved to state (so they silently failed to reach the overlay) — and a serve-indicator bug where a function parameter shadowed the shared `state` object.